Who Has The Most Affordable Travel Insurance?

 Understanding the factors that influence the final cost of your travel insurance policy can help you find good travel insurance on a budget.

-Here is a look at what factors play into the final cost of travel insurance and which once you can adjust to reduce the cost of your policy.
+Here is a look at what factors play into the final cost of travel insurance and which ones you can adjust to reduce the cost of your policy.

 Travel insurance premiums are determined by a wide range of factors pertaining to your trip, travel group, and coverage needs.
 Some factors are within your control to adjust as a means of reducing the cost of your travel insurance policy.

 Age plays a critical role in determining the cost of travel insurance.
 When gathering quotes, you will be asked to provide the current ages of everyone on your plan.
 Typically, premiums increase as you get older, which is why senior travel insurance is some of the most expensive.
-Unfortunately, this is one factor that you cannot change as a means to save money on travel insurance.
+Since travel insurance is regulated at the state level, your state of residence can also affect premiums.

 The type of policy you choose and the amount of coverage the plan provides also influence how much you will spend on trip protection.
 Both of these factors are within your control when buying trip insurance and can be adjusted to get a cheaper plan.
 For example, if you're on a budget, we recommend a travel medical plan or a bare-bones comprehensive policy as a way to save money.